-Customers who play grey machines are also at risk without regulation and oversight.
-For example, customers have no assurances that the grey machines are routinely inspected for compliance.
+Customers who play gray machines are also at risk without regulation and oversight.
+For example, customers have no assurances that the gray machines are routinely inspected for compliance.
 Compliance inspections are important because they monitor device performance, including measuring whether the machine's software allows for a fair chance of winning.
-Other forms of gaming, such as electronic pull-tabs and historical horse racing machines, are routinely inspected by an independent inspector contracted by OCRP or the Virginia Racing Commission to test the games' integrity.
-Furthermore, in the absence of regulation and oversight there is no centralized reporting system or an objective audit mechanism to resolve customer disputes.
-Finally, grey machines are not required to offer protection or consideration for problem gamblers and do not contribute funds for prevention and treatment of problem gambling.
+Other forms of gaming, such as electronic pull-tabs and historical horse racing machines, are routinely inspected by an independent inspector ABC's initial contracted by OCRP or the Virginia Racing Commission to test the games' integrity. determination in 2017 Furthermore, in the absence of regulation and oversight there is no centralized reporting system or an objective audit mechanism to resolve customer disputes.
+Finally, gray machines are not required to offer protection or consideration for problem gamblers and do not contribute funds for prevention and treatment of problem Virginia ABC to issue a gambling.